MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 Rate limiting must be handled delicately, as mobile users on flaky cellular networks exhibit different traffic patterns than web users on stable office fiber.
-The backend team is often forced to implement "feature flags" to hide unfinished web features
+The backend team is often forced to implement "feature flags" to hide unfinished web features from the mobile API, adding layers of conditional logic to the codebase.